Mindee Ong: Career

 Ong starred in Royston Tan films 881 and 12 Lotus.
 She then starred in the 2010 comedy film Lelio Popo, the 2011 romantic comedy film Perfect Rivals and the television series Anything Goes.
 She starred in the 2014 Malaysian horror film The Transcend.

-She starred in the television series Let It Go in 2015.
+In 2015, Ong starred in the television series Let It Go.
+She was cast to act in Crescendo but withdrew from the drama before production started.
+The role went to Dawn Yeoh.
 In the same year, she starred in My Papa Rich.
 She appeared in the second season of Folklore.